coinlab/bitcoin-docs/a-bitcoin-primer.md

 closed without warning, disappearing with their customers' money.

-As users learned better and safer practices for handling their Bitcoin, price volatility decreased, and the price of a Bitcoin currently hovers around $4.
+As users learned better and safer practices for handling their Bitcoin, price volatility decreased, and the price of a Bitcoin has climbed to over $5.
 Many new services popped up including margin trading and short selling, digital downloads, banking and escrow services, a World-of-Warcraft-style MMORPG where you can gamble on everything with Bitcoin, web hosting, domain name